Frequently Asked Questions

 If you have received a request for a medical review and/or knowledge and road test from us, it means we have received information regarding your ability to safely operate a motor vehicle.

 The information we received likely came from law enforcement, medical professionals, insurance companies or concerned citizens.
-The source of the information we receive is confidential, and cannot be released.

 If the requested information is not received within 45 days of the notice date, your driving privilege will be suspended and/or revoked until the information is received.